-The cup holder is designed for holding cups or drink-cans fit snugly in its holes.
+The cup holder is designed for holding cups or drink-cans securely in its holes.

-Front: To use the holder, open the lid.
+Front: To use the holders, push the lid and pull it out completely.

 Rear: To use the holder, pull it out.

-- Do not place anything else on the cup holder, as such item may be thrown about in the compartment and possibly injure people in the vehicle during sudden braking or an accident. - To reduce the chance of injury in case of an accident or sudden stop while driving, keep the cup holder retracted when it is not in use.
+- Do not place anything else other than cups or drink-cans on the cup holder, as such items may be thrown about in the compartment and possibly injure people in the vehicle during sudden braking or in an accident. - To reduce the chance of injury in case of an accident or a sudden stop while driving, keep the cup holder closed when it is not in use.